 Credit: Japan Guide

-Although things have been changing, there are still a large number of establishments that forbid tattooed people.
-For those of you that will travel in Japan with tattoos, beware that places such as, onsen, public baths, swimming pools, gyms and public beaches don’t always allow tattoos.
+Though there have been changes, a significant number of establishments still prohibit tattooed individuals.
+If you’re planning to travel in Japan with tattoos, be aware that places like onsens, public baths, swimming pools, gyms, and public beaches may not always permit tattoos.

-For those of you who have tattoos and who wish to experience the famous hot spring—one of the most special and beautiful parts about Japanese culture—we have gathered together some of the best options for you.
-Check out these options for when you travel in Japan with tattoos.
+For those of you with tattoos who want to experience Japan’s famous hot springs—a truly special and beautiful parts about Japanese culture—we’ve compiled some of the best options for you.
+Check out these recommendations for travelling in Japan with tattoos.

-Firstly, there are two kinds of baths: onsens and sentos.
+Firstly, it’s essential to distinguish between two types of baths: onsens and sentos.

 Onsen (温泉)